Monday, March 5, 2012

 "Mrs. Trent, I assure you, your children are fine", Pat said, looking at her smiling.

-Linda just stared at him, tears having welled up in her eyes.
+Linda just stared at him, tears had welled up in her eyes.

 "In fact", said Pat, turning to look back at Jay, "They are right through this door."